Hudson Wasp: 1956

 For the 1956 model year, AMC executives decided to give the Wasp and Hornet more character to boost sales.
-Design for the vehicles was given to Richard Arbib.
-He provided Hudson with a distinctive look, which he called "V-Line Styling".
+The vehicle design was given to Richard Arbib.

+Arbib provided Hudson with a distinctive look, which he called "V-Line Styling".
 Taking the traditional Hudson triangle, Arbib applied its "V" form in every conceivable manner across the car's interior and exterior.
-Arbib's design for the front end combined a tightly woven egg-crate grille (a nod to the 1931 Hudson Greater Eight) bisected by a prominent "V" (a nod to the 1954 Hudson Italia).
-Combined with tri-tone paint combinations, Hudson's new look was unique.
+Arbib's design for the front end combined a tightly woven egg-crate grille bisected by a prominent "V".
+The body side trim became more complicated and featuring such details as air-scoop fender-top ornaments and wedge-shaped surrounds for the parking lamps.
+Combined with available tri-tone paint combinations, Hudson's new look was unique.

 However, the plan to build a better Hudson identity was unsuccessful, even with the car's flashy design.
 It did not excite buyers, and production ended after one year.

-The Wasp was available only as a four-door sedan, and its sales fell to 2,519 units in its final year of production.
+The Wasp was available only as a four-door sedan in one "Super" trim level.
+Wasp sales fell to 2,519 units in its final year of production.

 End of production

-In 1957, AMC stripped Hudson of eleven of its fifteen models, including the Wasp.
+For 1957, AMC discontinued the Wasp with only the Hornet remaining Hudson through the model year.